-You’ll also explore the core principles of marketing, consumer psychology, marketing research, digital skills and learn how to manage effective campaigns.
+You’ll also explore the core principles of marketing, consumer psychology, marketing research, branding and digital skills and learn how to manage effective campaigns.
 What’s more, you’ll have the chance to get to grips with the practical side of the subject, working on the kind of creative advertising that engages consumers, drives sales and builds brands.

 Personal and professional development will be embedded in the units below enabling students to identify and develop specific skills and attributes required to gain employment and succeed in their chosen profession.

 You will enrol on the three year course which will give you the flexibility when you start your studies to choose a year on placement or to study abroad in year two, so you would complete your degree over four years if you chose this option.